Rupert Neudeck

-Rupert Neudeck (/de/; 14 May 1939 – 31 May 2016) was a German theologican, journalist and aid worker, especially with refugees.
+Rupert Neudeck (/de/; 14 May 1939 – 31 May 2016) was a German theologian, journalist and aid worker, especially with refugees.

 He started as a correspondent for Deutschlandfunk, a German public broadcaster.
 Later, he focused on assisting those fleeing conflict, and assisted thousands of refugees from Vietnam in the late 1970s.
 Neudeck was a winner of numerous awards, including the Theodor Heuss Medal, the Bruno Kreisky Prize for Services to Human Rights, the Erich Kaestner Award and the Walter Dirks Award, and was co-founder of both the Cap Anamur and Grünhelme (Green Helmets) humanitarian organizations.

 Early life and education

 Neudeck was born in Danzig, then the Free City of Danzig (now Gdańsk, Poland), and lived in Danzig-Langfuhr (now Wrzeszcz) until 1945.
 In the final months of World War II, when large numbers of German civilians were being evacuated from eastern Germany, his family had received tickets for the passenger ship MV Wilhelm Gustloff, which left Gdingen (now Gdynia) on 31 January 1945 and was sunk by a Soviet submarine with huge loss of life.
 The Neudecks missed the sailing, which probably saved their lives.

 He studied various subjects in West Germany, including law and Catholic theology.
 He gained a Ph.D. in theology with a thesis titled “Political Ethics in Jean-Paul Sartre and Albert Camus”.
 Neudeck decided to work in journalism, first as a student editor at the University of Münster, then professionally for Catholic radio.
 In 1977 Neudeck became a correspondent for Deutschlandfunk.